Trapping Season: Nov. 1 - March 15

 Federal regulations which require tagging to account for harvest of bobcat and river otter are in effect.
 The Commission requires the tagging of otter and bobcat, to account for harvest of these species, which are subject to federal export regulations (CITES Tags).
 Bobcat and river otter harvested in Mississippi must be CITES tagged prior to shipping or transporting out of Mississippi.

-CITES tags (via over-the-counter purchases) are available for purchase at the following MDWFP locations: Jackson Office, North Region Office, Central Region Office, South Region Office, Buccaneer State Park, Clarkco State Park, Hugh White State Park, J. P. Coleman State Park, John Kyle State Park, Legion State Park, Leroy Percy State Park, Natchez State Park, and Paul B. Johnson State Park.
+CITES tags (via over-the-counter purchases) are available for purchase from November 1 - March 15 and for 30 days thereafter at the following MDWFP locations: Jackson Office, North Region Office, Central Region Office, South Region Office, Buccaneer State Park, Clarkco State Park, Hugh White State Park, J. P. Coleman State Park, John Kyle State Park, Legion State Park, Leroy Percy State Park, Natchez State Park, and Paul B. Johnson State Park.
 Tags are $0.25 each.
 Quantities at each location may be limited, therefore, it is recommended to call in advance.

 Send request and check to: